 Why Penn Nursing?

-When you’re the best at what you do, your actions speak for themselves.
+When you’re the best at what you do, you choose Penn Nursing.

 Nursing is, without a doubt, a hands-on profession.
 No nursing education is complete without hours of careful, mentored practice.
 You’ll have the opportunity to work in our state-of-the-art simulation lab, in the best teaching hospitals and clinical environments, and alongside a team healthcare professionals working together to provide the best patient care.
 And unlike most nursing schools, we arrange your clinical placements for you, so you don’t have to worry about it.

 The level of nursing research we do here at Penn is almost unparalleled in academia today.
 Students have the ability to work closely with top faculty to shape the way we care for patients in a real and tangible way.
 Through research collaborations here at the school, students not only develop the skills to perform their own studies, but establish the kind of professional connections that see them stand beside their former mentors as colleagues.

 We actively work to foster diversity on our campus, and to give our students maximum exposure to the kinds of interactions that build empathy and awareness of how social determinants of health—like poverty, racism, and class—impact patients’ lives.
 Through engagements here in Philly and robust global opportunities, we strive to make it possible for students to broaden their experience of what it means to be human.

 We know that our students are some of the most talented and motivated in the country.
 This is why we offer a diverse array of flexible programs to tailor each educational experience as closely as possible to the needs of our students.
 We offer dual-degree programs with other Penn schools, accelerated programs, study-abroad options, and a variety of BSN and MSN minors to make sure that everyone who studies with us gets the curriculum they need.